 The Iowa DNR actively monitors diseases affecting deer in the state.
 The primary diseases that are monitored include Chronic Wasting Disease (CWD), Hemorrhagic Disease/Bluetongue (HD), and Bovine Tuberculosis (TB).
 The pathology and disease ecology of each have vastly different consequences for deer management.

-More information regarding the major differences between EHD and CWD can be found on the Quality Deer Management Association's website.
+More information regarding the major differences between EHD and CWD can be found on the National Deer Association's website.